polyswarm/polyswarm-relay/docker/README.md

-This set of Dockerfiles and docker-compose.yml set up two ethereum networks and token relays between them.
+This set of Dockerfiles and docker-compose configs set up two ethereum networks and token relays between them.

 In ascii art this looks like the following: